jay-garcia/devops-qr-code/README.md

 **Front-End** - A web application where users can submit URLs.

 **API**: API that receives URLs and generates QR codes.
-The API stores the QR codes in cloud storage(AWS S3 Bucket).
+The API stores the QR codes in cloud storage(GCP storage bucket).

 ## 🌐 Live Deployment